Ari'el Stachel: Career

 Following graduation, Stachel landed several stage roles and appeared on the CBS drama Blue Bloods and the Netflix series Jessica Jones before reading the script for The Band's Visit.
 He auditioned seven times over nine months before landing the role, for which he received Lortel Award and Drama Desk Award nominations before winning the Tony Award.
 In an emotional acceptance speech, Stachel thanked his parents and acknowledged his long struggle to accept his heritage.
 He stated, "I want any kid that's watching to know that your biggest obstacle may turn into your purpose."
 In 2019, Stachel began starring in the LGBTQ+ fantasy podcast The Two Princes as Prince Amir.

 In 2020, Stachel became a recurring cast member on Law & Order: Special Victims Unit as Sergeant Hasim Khaldun.

 Stachel appeared in the 2021 film Zola as Sean, the title character's fiancé.

 In 2020, Stachel was set to appear in a starring role alongside David Hyde Pierce in The Public Theater's new musical adaptation of the 2007 film The Visitor.
 Stachel was cast to play the character of Tarek, an undocumented Syrian refugee.
 Stachel publicly discussed his frustration over his character’s accent.
 During an interview with Playbill, Stachel stated his intent to "speak English without any hint that [his character] was not raised in the United States," unlike in the original film.
 Due to COVID-19 pandemic lockdowns, the show’s Off-Broadway premiere was postponed.
 A few weeks into lockdowns, The Public Theater released a video of a musical number from the show that featured lead vocals from Stachel.
 By October 2021, the show was set to return to the stage for its official opening.
 However, a few days before previews were slated to begin, the show was delayed to address depictions of race and Arab-American representation.
 A few days later, it was announced that Stachel and The Public Theater's leadership had made a “mutual decision” that Stachel, who is Jewish, would depart the production.
 Stachel was replaced by his understudy, Ahmad Maksoud.

 Stachel wrote and performed a one-man show titled "Out of Character," which was directed by Tony Taccone and ran at the Unicorn Theatre in Stockbridge, Massachusetts in 2025.
 The play dealt with Stachel's struggles with his complicated ethnic and religious identity, and his struggles with anxiety.
 In September 2025 it was announced that LaChanze Productions would be bringing his show to Off-Broadway under a new name.
-Now known as Other, the show opened on October 19, 2025 as a limited engagement at the Greenwich House Theatre.
-It is slated to run through December 6.
+Now known as Other, the show opened on October 19, 2025 as a limited engagement at the Greenwich House Theatre and ran through December 6.